 Coastkeeper is able to retain our attorney fees and costs for litigation — including expert costs — as well as money for environmental projects to mitigate the harm caused by the defendant’s discharge.

-Coastkeeper has won close to $1.9 million in local environmental projects focused on improving water quality and environmental education for our youth.
+Coastkeeper has won over $2 million in local environmental projects focused on improving water quality and environmental education for our youth.

 The settlements from these cases go into the Orange County and Inland Empire Public Interest Green Fund.
 Grants from this fund are then made available to nonprofits and federally recognized tribes for environmental projects.
 Grants have been given to organizations such as: